ludocourbin/SweatSpots/README.md

 ## Requirements

 - **iOS**: 17.0 or later
+- Xcode 15.0 or later
+- [Firebase](https://firebase.google.com/): This project uses Firebase as a backend.
+Please download your own `GoogleService-Info.plist` file from the Firebase Console and add it to the project to get it up and running.

 ## Tech Stack

 - **Language**: Swift
 - **Frameworks**: SwiftUI, MapKit, CoreLocation, Firebase, FirebaseFirestore

+## Getting Started

+1. Clone this repository.
+2. Run `pod install` to install the required CocoaPods.
+3. Download your `GoogleService-Info.plist` from your Firebase project and add it to the Xcode project.
+4. Build and run the project in Xcode.

 ## Privacy